themarquisdesheric/amber-health/src/pages/articles/2020-02-10-causes-of-endometriosis.md

 According to the theory of Mulleriosis, the development of the uterus is thought to play a key role in the cause of endometriosis.
 Homeobox genes, or HOX genes, play a fundamental role in the shaping of the organism during embryonic development. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4691806/" target="_blank" rel="noopener noreferrer">HOX gene mutations</a> cause alterations to the normal gene expression patterns which leads to developmental abnormalities in the reproductive tract. <a href="https://www.ncbi.nlm.nih.gov/pubmed/10325287" target="_blank" rel="noopener noreferrer">Studies</a> have shown abnormal HOX gene expression in patients with endometriosis.
 This dysfunctional expression may result in abnormal cell behavior that causes the disease later on.
 Dr. David Redwine, a leading endometriosis researcher and excision specialist, suggested an <a href="http://endopaedia.info/origin37.html" target="_blank" rel="noopener noreferrer">embryologic origin</a> some 30 years ago due to the presence of endometriosis in fetuses.

-<blockquote>The theory of mulleriosis proposes that the cause of endometriosis lies in developmental abnormalities in the female reproductive system.
+<blockquote>The theory of Mulleriosis proposes that the cause of endometriosis lies in developmental abnormalities in the female reproductive system.
 It proposes that endometriosis occurs due to abnormal differentiation or migration of any component of the mullerian duct system.
 This system is a channel in the early embryo that goes on to develop into the fallopian tubes, uterus, and cervix.

 <cite><a href="https://www.endofound.org/mulleriosis-embryonic-origin" target="_blank" rel="noopener noreferrer">- The Endometriosis Foundation of America</a></cite>